nehajavalagi/nehajavalagi.github.io/posts/_posts/2015-01-29-trash-talks.markdown

 tags: design
 ---

+_A poem shaming the litterbugs that are making this country the monster dump it is turning out to be.
+It aims to Guilt trip people into picking up the pieces they have left behind.
+Written for The Great Indian (Times of India)_

 It’s not your job is it?
 to see Cleansweep Modi’s campaign through?
 You see right through the dump;